-The closed form expressions for the eigenvalues and hence the condition number of a Gaussian correlation matrix $R$, in (\ref{corr}), for arbitrary $\theta$ and design $\{x_1,...,x_n\}$ is yet unknown as of our knowledge.
+The closed form expressions for the eigenvalues and hence the condition number of a Gaussian correlation matrix $R$, in (\ref{corr}), for arbitrary $\theta$ and design $\{x_1,...,x_n\}$ is, to our knowledge, yet unknown.
 If $x \in (-\infty, \infty)^d$ and $x_k \sim N(0, \sigma^2_x)$, closed form expressions of the expected eigenvalues of $R$ are known (see Section 4.3 in Rasmussen and Williams 2006).
 In our case, $x \in [0,1]^d$, and the design points are often chosen using a space-filling criterion (e.g., Latin hypercube with properties like maximin distance, minimum correlation, OA; uniform designs, and so on).
-In such cases, at the most, one may assume $x_k \sim U(0,1)$ for $k=1,...,d$.
+In such cases, one may assume, at most, $x_k \sim U(0,1)$ for $k=1,...,d$.
 In fact, the objectives of building efficient emulators for computer simulators often include estimating pre-specified process features of interest, and sequential designs (e.g., expected improvement based designs) are preferred to achieve such goals.
 In such designs, the follow-up points tend to ``pile up" near the feature of interest.
-The distributions of such design points is not uniform and can be non-trivial to represent in analytical expressions.
-In conclusion, it is almost infeasible to obtain the closed form expressions for the eigenvalues of such $R$.
-Nonetheless, one can compute these quantities numerically.
-We use Matlab's built-in function \emph{eig.m} to compute the maximum eigenvalue of $R$ and \emph{cond.m} to approximate the condition number $\kappa(R)=\lambda_n/\lambda_1$ in the expression of $\delta_{lb}$.
+The distributions of such design points are not uniform and can be non-trivial to represent in analytical expressions.
+Hence, it is almost surely infeasible to obtain closed form expressions for the eigenvalues of such $R$ in general.
+Of course, one can compute these quantities numerically.
+We use Matlab's built-in function \emph{eig} to compute the maximum eigenvalue of $R$ and \emph{cond} to calculate the condition number $\kappa(R)=\lambda_n/\lambda_1$ in the expression of $\delta_{lb}$.

 Another important component of the proposed lower bound is the threshold for getting well-behaved non-singular correlation matrices.
 As one would suspect, the near-singularity of such a correlation matrix depends on $n$, $d$, the distribution of $\{x_1,...,x_n\} \in [0, 1]^d$ and $\theta \in (0, \infty)^d$.
 We now present the key steps of the simulation algorithm used for estimating the threshold under a specific design framework.
 The results are averaged over the distribution of $\{x_1,...,x_n\}$ and $\theta$, and thus it is sufficient to find the threshold of $\kappa(R)$.